Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 As with all medications, the cost of Benlysta can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.

 Before approving coverage for Benlysta, your insurance company may require you to get prior authorization.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the prior authorization request and decide if the drug will be covered.
+The insurance company will review the prior authorization request and decide whether the drug will be covered.

 Financial and insurance assistance